kjolley/BIGSdb_documentation/curator_guide/0160_uploading_contigs.rst

 the id on large databases), it is also possible to upload sequence data following an isolate query.

-Click the isolate update/delete link from the curator's main page.
+Click the isolate 'Edit' link from the curator's main page.

 .. image:: /images/curation/upload_contigs6.png